mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 calls him a liar or criticizes his flying skills; then he is liable to bite.

-**2–3:** As above but Ed has several traffic infractions resulting in suspended pilot’s certifications in the Monarchy of Lod and Stormhaven Republic.
-If fines of Cr10000 are paid in each jurisdiction his license can be reinstated but if found piloting in Lod or Stormhaven space, the Travellers’ ship will be grounded until the fines are paid or Ed is released from employment.
+**2–3:** As above but Ed has several traffic infractions resulting in suspended pilot's certifications in the Monarchy of Lod and Stormhaven Republic.
+If fines of Cr10000 are paid in each jurisdiction his license can be reinstated but if found piloting in Lod or Stormhaven space, the Travellers' ship will be grounded until the fines are paid or Ed is released from employment.

-**4:** As all above but Ed’s drinking problem is beginning to affect his performance.
+**4:** As all above but Ed's drinking problem is beginning to affect his performance.
 On any given flight day – generally arrival and departure from a starport or during gas giant refuelling – Ed will be intoxicated on a 2D roll of 9+.
 This will remove his DEX modifier and change his INT